 Florida State University: Ahmad Daraldik

 Following Ahmad Daraldik’s 2020 election as Florida State student senate’s president, the Palestinian student faced a barage of criticism for his old social media posts.
 Namely, they focused on statements he had made calling Israel a racist state and for a post using antisemitic language he had made, as he explained, when he “was a [twelve year old] child in Palestine witnessing death on a daily basis.”
 He apologized in full for the antisemitic comment.
 Following his election the student senate publicly reviewed his voting record and, having found no evidence of antisemitism, kept him as president.
-Several Florida congressmen used this opportunity to push for the adoption of the IHRA definition, which would deem Daraldik’s comments regarding Israel as antisemitism.
+FSU has since adopted the IHRA definition of antisemitism, leading to widespread concerns that Palestinian and Muslim students would face political repercussions.
+Reportedly, one professor has already decided against teaching about Palestine-Israel for that very reason.
 Daraldik has continued to resist the ongoing smear campaign to make him step down.

 In the fall of 2018, the Department of Education re-opened a complaint against Rutgers University which had originally been dismissed in 2014.
 As reported by Palestine Legal, the department used this as a chance to quietly adopt the IHRA definition of antisemitism.
 The original case was based on the claim that Jewish students had been targetted for an entrance fee for an event highlighting the voices of survivors of both the Holocaust and the Nakba.
 The claim had been dismissed as unsubstantiated, and in re-opening it the DoE was accused of giving illegal preferential treatment to the Zionist Organization of America over hundreds of other cases.